-The Chalmers Lounge was closed on Nov.
-4 following a lack of trash disposal by students.
-Food remains, cans and bottles, newspapers and other items were left on the tables in the lounge without anybody cleaning them up, leading to the decision to close the lounge for a day.
+The Chalmers Lounge was closed Nov.
+4 following a lack of proper trash disposal by students.
+Food remains, cans and bottles, newspapers and other items were left on the tables in the lounge without being cleaned up, leading the administration to shutter the lounge for a day.

 Upper School Dean Nia Kilgore said students leaving their trash on the tables is not unusual.
 She said the more significant amount of trash than other days being left on the tables was the point where it was decided to close the lounge.